-Remote working is implemented :
+Remote working is implemented:

-- Under the terms of a collective agreement, or - Under the terms of a policy developed by the employer after consulting the social and economic committee, if one exists.
+Under the terms of a collective agreement, or

+Under the terms of a policy developed by the employer after consulting the social and economic committee, if one exists.

-In the absence of a policy or collective agreement, when the employee and the employer agree to use remote working, they formalise their agreement by any means.
+In the absence of a policy or collective agreement, when the employee and the employer agree to use remote working, they formalise their agreement by any means, a written document being recommended.